ballerina-platform/module-ballerinax-persist.sql/ballerina/README.md

 ### Key Features

+- Type-safe data persistence with relational databases
+- Simplified CRUD operations and complex query support
+- Automatic mapping of data to Ballerina types
+- Support for various SQL databases and dialects
+- Efficient connection management and resource handling
+- GraalVM compatible for native image builds

 This package provides relational database support for the `bal persist` feature, which provides functionality to store and query data from a relational database through a data model instead of writing SQL.

 Currently, this package supports MySQL, MSSQL, and PostgreSQL databases.
 However, we are also planning to add support for other relational databases such as Oracle.